riemann2d.f90 File Reference

 Initial conditions

 The initial setup provides a distinct and constant state vector in each quadrant.
-To distinguish the different configurations we use the numbering scheme given in [kurganov2002] .
+To distinguish the different configurations we use the numbering scheme given in [27] .

-Quadrant numb
+Quadrant numbers

 2 1